FREE OF - The Bad Stuff

 NO Ethyl Tosylamide.
 Used as a plasticizer in nail polish.
 It increases the durability and longevitiy of the nail polish.
 This chemical can cause severe allergic reactions and in extreme cases liver damage.

 NO Ethyl or Butyl Acetate.
-Used as a solvent in nail polish.
-Ethyl and Butyl acetates are not only highly flammable, it is toxic if ingested or inhaled, and this chemical may be damaging to internal organs in the case of repeated or prolonged exposure.
+Main culprit in that "nail polish smell", they are used as a solvent in nail polish.
+Ethyl and Butyl acetates are not only flammable, it is toxic if ingested or inhaled, and this chemical may be damaging to internal organs in the case of repeated or prolonged exposure.
 These acetates can also cause irritation when it comes into contact with the eyes or skin.

 NO Mercury.
 Depending on the form of mercury, exposure to sufficiently high concentrations can result in allergic reactions, skin irritation or neurotoxicity.